The terms hospital and clinic are often used interchangeably. Both are different in function and size.

 It can be privately owned or publicly managed.
 Usually, the clinic is operated by a few medical practitioners.

 The word clinic has its roots in the Greek language.
-There are specialty clinics as well.
-Practitioners in various fields offer specialty services through their clinics.
+There are speciality clinics as well.
+Practitioners in various fields offer speciality services through their clinics.
 A typical example would be the physical therapy clinics run by physiotherapists.

-Clinics run by single practitioners are usually intended for profit.
-But clinics funded by the government aims at providing affordable healthcare to the public.
+Clinics run by single practitioners are intended for profit.
+But clinics funded by the government aim at providing affordable healthcare to the public.

 There are outpatient clinics similar to hospitals.
 Mobile clinics offer healthcare services in remote areas.